- the connoisseur's guide to France

 most cases, your rights to look for a job or start working in France

 are the same as those of French nationals, except for jobs in public

 administration, where French nationality may be required.
 For many

 jobs, a good mastery of the French language will be required.

-(such as Americans, Australians, Chinese, etc.); the right to work will
+(including British, Americans, Australians, Chinese, etc.); the right

 normally depend on obtaining a residence permit (carte de